alexshnup/autogitlab-ansible-role/README.md

 ## Gitlab Auto Start

   Successful attempt to port a bash script to an Ansible role to run Gitlab in Docker:
-- picks up a container with Gitlab
+- Start a container with Gitlab-CE + Runner
 - creates a user
 - gets a token for the API
 - receives a token for the runner